29chandu/Colorize-video/README.md

 # Colorize-video
-Python coe to colorize black and white video with the help of algorithmia api
+Python code to colorize black and white video with the help of algorithmia api